-This course is available to study as a short full time course, or as a part-time course.
-It is designed for ESOL learners who are interested in a career in the early education and childcare sector.
+This is a part-time course designed for non-native speakers of English who are interested in a career in the early education and childcare sector.

 What will I learn?

 Please note: this is not an ESOL Programme.

 - Skills for Work: Early education and childcare national 4 Units (SCQF level 4)

 - Personal development units (SCQF level 5)